 Named after the Hebrew word דָּבָר — used in Genesis, the Psalms, and the Prophets — dabar doesn't just mean "word" in the sense of a message.
 It means a word that acts.
 A word that changes the situation it enters.
 That conviction shapes every response the app gives: that Scripture, encountered honestly, does something.
 It doesn't just inform — it moves.^1

-Here's how it works.
 You ask a real question — about grief, anxiety, purpose, a relationship, a decision, a doubt — and Dabar responds in a structured four-part format: The Mirror names what you're truly carrying beneath your question.
-The Scripture delivers one to three KJV verses rendered in full.
+The Scripture delivers verses rendered in full, defaulting to the King James Version with five other public-domain translations available (WEB, ASV, BBE, DRA, YLT).
 The Wisdom Bridge connects the ancient word to your modern reality without rushing to resolution.
-The Threshold Question closes with a single question for deeper reflection.^1 All responses draw exclusively from the King James Version.^1
+The Threshold Question closes with a single question for deeper reflection.^1 A daily devotional feature, "Today's Word," extends the journey each morning with a scripture, a spiritual practice, and a private reflection prompt.^1

-Dabar was created by Michael Clarke, who describes himself as "a builder and a follower of Jesus" — not a pastor, but someone who spent a long time looking for a tool that would sit with hard questions without flinching and decided to build it when he couldn't find one.^1 The app is web-based and available at dabarbible.com with a free tier (3 questions/day after a 30-day trial), plus Personal, Family, and Community plans.^3
+Dabar was created by Michael Clarke, who describes himself as "a builder and a follower of Jesus" — not a pastor, but someone who spent a long time looking for a tool that would sit with hard questions without flinching and decided to build it when he couldn't find one.^1 It's available on the web and as a free iOS app ("DABAR Daily Devotional"), with a free tier (3 questions/day after a 30-day trial) plus Personal, Family, and Community plans.^3